-Tips for dealing with changed to your appearance
+Tips for dealing with changes to your appearance

 - It takes time to get used to body changes.
 Try to allow yourself time and be kind to yourself.
-Take time regularly to do nice things such as having a relaxing bath or spending time somewhere peaceful. - Before treatment, your cancer doctor and nurse will give you information to prepare you.
-They will tell you how the treatment is likely to affect you, what recovery might involve, and things that may help. - The look and feel of scars usually improve in the months after surgery.
-You can use skin camouflage make-up to help make a scar less noticeable. - If you are thinking about wearing a wig, ask your nurse about this as soon as you can so there is time to match the wig to your own hair.
-If you want to cover up hair loss, you could try hats, scarves or turbans. - You may want to talk to a No7 Macmillan Beauty Advisor.
-These advisors give you face-to-face advice about caring for your hair, skin and nails during treatment. - Look Good Feel Better runs hair and beauty workshops for people affected by cancer and has a programme specifically to support men. - If you have a visible body change such as a scar or stoma, try to look at it as soon as you can.
+Take time regularly to do nice things such as having a relaxing bath or spending time somewhere you find peaceful. - Before treatment, your cancer doctor and nurse will give you information to prepare you.
+They will tell you how the treatment is likely to affect you and any possible side effects.
+They can also suggest things that may help. - The look and feel of scars usually improve in the months after surgery.
+You can use skin camouflage makeup to help make a scar less noticeable. - If you are thinking about wearing a wig, ask your nurse about this as soon as you can.
+This means there is time to match the wig as closely as possible to your own hair.
+If you want to cover up hair loss, other options include hats, scarves or turbans. - You may want to talk to a Boots Macmillan Beauty Advisor.
+These advisors give you advice about caring for your hair, skin and nails during treatment. - Look Good Feel Better runs hair and beauty workshops for people affected by cancer and has a programme specifically to support men. - If you have a visible body change such as a scar or stoma, try to look at it as soon as you can.
 Delaying this often makes it more difficult to accept the change.
-You may want to ask others for support when you look at it for the first time or you may choose to do it on your own. - Choosing to have reconstruction surgery, such as breast reconstruction, may help you feel more confident.
+You may want to ask others for support when you look at it for the first time or you may choose to do it on your own. - Reconstruction surgery, such as breast reconstruction, may help you feel more confident.
 It can be done immediately or years later.
 Your cancer doctor or nurse will talk to you about this. - If you wear any type of prothesis (false body part) and do not feel confident, talk to your nurse or doctor.
 They can arrange for you to be reassessed and there may be new, improved types available. - High V-neck shirts help if you want to cover a scar or central line in the chest area.
 Bell-shaped sleeves are good if you have a swollen arm.
-If you have had surgery to the tummy area, have swollen legs or have put on weight, trousers with a drawstring or elasticated waist, or flat-front trousers can be more comfortable. - If your body image concerns are difficult to cope with, talk to your doctor or nurse.
+If you've had surgery to the tummy area, have swollen legs or have put on weight, trousers with a drawstring or elasticated waist, or flat-front trousers are good. - If your body image concerns are difficult to cope with, talk to your doctor or nurse.
 Tell them if you feel anxious or upset a lot of the time.
 Your doctor or nurse can refer you to a psychologist or counsellor trained in a type of talking therapy called cognitive behavioural therapy (CBT).